2020 New York Giants season: Week 17: vs. Dallas Cowboys

-Despite orchestrating 3 touchdown drives in his previous 3 starts, Daniel Jones and the Giants came out firing, scoring 3 touchdowns in the first half, including two from Sterling Shepard, one of which was a 23-yard end-around on the opening drive.
+Despite orchestrating just 3 touchdown drives in his previous 3 starts, Daniel Jones and the Giants came out firing, scoring 3 touchdowns in the first half, including two from Sterling Shepard, one of which was a 23-yard end-around on the opening drive.
 However, the Cowboys scored a field goal on their last possession in the first half and a touchdown by Ezekiel Elliott on their first drive of the third quarter to make it a one-score game.

-Kickers Greg Zuerlein and Graham Gano traded field goals in the 4th quarter, respectively, and the Cowboys needed a touchdown to take the lead.
-On the Cowboys last chance of the game.
-Leonard Williams sacked Andy Dalton on first and goal and got to him again on third down.
-Williams hit Dalton as he was throwing the ball, and the pass was intercepted by rookie safety Xavier McKinney, his first NFL interception.
-Needing a first down to run out the clock, running back Wayne Gallman got it then fumbled the ball without being touched, but the Giants recovered.
+Kickers Greg Zuerlein and Graham Gano traded field goals in the 4th quarter.
+Controversially, on the Giants field goal drive, Cowboys head coach Mike McCarthy failed to challenge an 11-yard catch by Dante Pettis on 3rd & 16 to put the Giants in field goal range, despite replays showing the ball had touched the ground.
+On the Cowboys last chance of the game, needing a touchdown to win, Leonard Williams sacked Andy Dalton on first and goal and got to him again.
+On third down, Williams hit Dalton as he was throwing the ball, and the pass was intercepted by rookie safety Xavier McKinney, his first NFL interception.
+Needing a first down to run out the clock, running back Wayne Gallman got it, then dropped the football without being touched.
+Fortunately, he recovered his own fumble in the mad dash and the Giants then ran out the clock.

 With the win, the Giants improved to 6–10 and eliminated the Cowboys.
-They also snapped a 7-game losing streak against the Dallas Cowboys, which dated back to Week 14 of the 2016 season.
+They also snapped a 7-game losing streak against them, which dated back to Week 14 of the 2016 season.
 Their 6 wins was the most in a season since 2016 as well.
 They also won all three home games against their divisional opponents in a season for the first time since 2005.
 However, the Giants were eliminated when the Washington Football Team defeated the Philadelphia Eagles 20-14 and clinched the NFC East later that night.
+As of 2025, this was the Giants most recent win over the Cowboys.